 Better body position can prevent your tongue and soft palate from collapsing backward and blocking the airflow.

 Not all the causes of snoring are obvious, however.
 One such surprising cause is dehydration.
-If you’re not drinking enough liquid throughout the day, it may lead to snoring.
+If you’re not drinking enough water throughout the day, it may lead to snoring.
 If your throat and soft palate are dry, it can cause mucous membranes to become sticky.
 This can make tissues within the airways stick together, causing the blockage that leads to snoring.

 This should be an easy fix.
 By properly hydrating, you should be able to prevent dehydration-related snoring.
 Just make sure you’re getting enough water throughout the day.
 Some experts believe that an adequate amount is roughly a half gallon or two liters, but truly, you should drink water whenever you’re thirsty.
 It may also help you to keep a glass of water next to your bed so you can have a sip should you wake up thirsty.